Tips for Finding an Apartment in Dusseldorf

 Living in Dusseldorf-Stadtmitte

 Shoppers in Stadtmitte flock to the Königsallee, the city’s best shopping street with a wide variety of luxury boutiques.
 Additionally, culture fans enjoy the Schauspielhaus (theatre), which is a modern architectural landmark of its own.
-Yet without leaving the city centre, those in Dusseldorf on business also benefit from their proximity to financial influencers WestLB, also known as the central bank of North-Rhine Westphalia, and the stock exchange.
+Without having to leave the city centre, those in Dusseldorf on business also benefit from their proximity to financial influencers WestLB, also known as the central bank of North-Rhine Westphalia, and the stock exchange.

 Rent Prices in Dusseldorf-Stadtmitte